Candy Carson

-Lacena "Candy" Carson (née Rustin; born August 19, 1953) is an American author and educator.
+Lacena Carson (née Rustin; born August 19, 1953) is an American author and educator.
 She is married to former Secretary of Housing and Urban Development and retired neurosurgeon Ben Carson, with whom she co-founded the Carson Scholars Fund in 1994.
 Alongside her husband, she is the co-author of four books.
 During his 2016 run for President of the United States, Carson was active on the campaign trail by conducting live interviews and television appearances.

 Early life and education

 Born Lacena Rustin on August 19, 1953, in Royal Oak Township, Michigan.
 Carson was raised in the Episcopal Church by her mother.
 She graduated from Ferndale High School.
 Carson met her future husband, also a Detroit native, in the 1970s when both were students at Yale University.

 Following her graduation from Yale, Carson attended Johns Hopkins Carey Business School where she earned her MBA.

 A former concert violinist, Carson performed the national anthem during her husband's campaign kick-off.
 She has been a conductor for the University of Maryland Medical Center Chamber Players.